tueimage/essential-skills/ch2_numpy_scipy_matplotlib.md

 There are more `cmap` options available.
 A list can be found [here](https://matplotlib.org/users/colormaps.html).

-Colormaps are nice, but the *do not* allow you to actually show RGB color images, like the ones you make with a digital camera. `imshow` automatically shows RGB channels if it receives a 3D array, where the last axis has length 3.
+Colormaps are nice, but they *do not* allow you to actually show RGB color images, like the ones you make with a digital camera.
+However, `imshow` automatically shows RGB channels if it receives a 3D array, where the last axis has length 3.
 This last axis is then treated as the intensity of the red, green, and blue channels.
 Such an array would look like this:

 $$\left(\begin{matrix}
 (r, g, b) & \cdots & (r, g, b)\\\\